a-leenwu/a-leenwu.github.io/_pages/about.md

 ---
 permalink: /
-title: "About Me"
+title: "About"
-excerpt: "About me"
+excerpt: "About"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

 Hello!
-Thanks for taking the time to visit. 🙂
+Thanks for visiting. 🙂

 I am a Predoctoral Research Fellow at the Stanford Institute for Economic Policy Research (SIEPR).
 Recently, I graduated from the University of California, Berkeley with degrees in Data Science and Economics.